 Post-publication Peer Review by Super Dimensional Analysis

 Interestingly, the paradigm Mr. Mich utilizes to explore the gaijin of Shinjinrui culture at the microcosm level of individual characters can also be applied to the macrocosm overview of Robotech and its three original Japanese source materials.
 Mr. Mich’s proposed concept can be applied to individuals as well as the fictional societies they inhabit.
 In the first Robotech war, or Super Dimension Fortress Macross, the multicultural forces of Earth defeat the monocultural gender segregated enemy clone antagonists.
 In the second Robotech war, or Super Dimension Cavalry Southern Cross, the multicultural forces of Earth (Glorie) defeat the monocultural hive-mind enemy clone antagonists.
 In the third Robotech war, or Genesis Climber MOSPEADA, a collection of misfits defeat the monocultural hive-mind enemy clone antagonists.
 The protagonists of each of these series can be viewed as the gaijin of Shinjinrui culture proving victorious over antagonists which are thinly veiled analogies for the traditional Japanese cooperative collective old guard.
 Returning to the microcosm level of the individual, the societies of the antagonists also contain rebellious characters.
-These being some Zentreadi, Musica, Zor Prime, Sera, and Ariel all abandon their societies and choose micronian culture.
+These rebellious characters are some Zentreadi, Musica, Zor Prime, Sera, and Ariel.
+They all abandon their societies and choose micronian culture.

 A blog titled Spores, Molds, and Fungus posted a somewhat related essay written by username Incisivis on 11/26/2011.
 The essay is titled “A Discussion of Post-Super Dimension Fortress Macross Zentradi and Peace Children Characters.”
 However, it relates to the entire Macross franchise and not Robotech.
 The essay is linked to below.
 The link was active as of 11/19/2019.